pshyong/Shibainu/doc/sprint 0/PB.md

     - Users needs to complete a CAPTCHA before they can post

 **Edit/delete a post:**
-- As a senior, I want to edit or delete a post I created earlier to fix some mistakes.
+- As a regular user, I want to be able to edit my post after posting so that I can correct my spelling errors.
 - Estimate: 3
 - Priority: Highest
 - Criteria of Satisfaction: